malithi-lalanika/Ram_Coders/README.md

 - sentence.bpe.model (inside the mbart50 model folder)
 - 6 input paths (path containing the parallel data)
 - 6 outputs paths
-- DICT path ( there is an dictionary inside the mbart50 model folder and create duplcate one and rename those with languages in here en_XX and si_LK)
+- DICT path ( there is an dictionary inside the mbart50 model folder and create duplicate one and rename those with languages in here en_XX and si_LK)
-- trainpref, validpref and testpref same as the outputs paths without language exension
+- trainpref, validpref and testpref same as the outputs paths without language extension
 - destdir path

-Run Below command to the preproccessing:
+Run Below command to the preprocessing:
 ```
 cd NMT_Final_Code/train_scripts
 source activate test